Brant Weidner

 Brant Clifford Weidner (born October 28, 1960) is an American former professional basketball player from the National Basketball Association.
-He played one season in the league, appearing in just eight regular-season games.
+He played one season in the league, appearing in eight regular-season games.

 Weidner played basketball at Parkland High School in South Whitehall Township, Pennsylvania and then at William & Mary in Williamsburg, Virginia.

 In 1983, he was selected by the San Antonio Spurs with the 20th pick of the 4th round (90th overall) in the 1983 NBA draft.